 top of page

-Joyce van den Engel (1976)
+Joyce van den Engel (born 1976)

-The work of Joyce van den Engel is characterized by a combination of fine art and expressionism.
-It's often rooted in the Dutch landscape, inspired by it's changing seasons, skies and waterreflections.
-Using her own photographs as a starting point, she translates her own world onto paper.
+Her work is characterized by a combination of figurative fine art and expressionism.
+It is often rooted in the Dutch landscape, inspired by its changing seasons, skies and water reflections.
+Using her own photographs as a starting point, she translates her world onto canvas or paper.

-"I currently work mostly with acrylics, colored pencils, and collage techniques.
-Colored pencils are a relatively recent discovery for me: I started using them in 2020, and immediatly fell in love with them."
+Currently I work mostly with acrylics, colored pencils, and collage techniques.
+Colored pencils are a relatively recent discovery for me: I started using them in 2020, and immediately fell in love with them.

 Some drawings include touches of acrylic, used in the finishing process.
 The first reason for this was practical, because I started to damage the paper with the numerous layers of pencil lines trying to change the drawing once again.
 The second reason was that it allowed me to bring back calmer and more even areas, using a brush instead of adding more small pencil lines.

-Inevitable, some parts of one painting also exist in another work.
-For instance the work "Heart of a Plant" contains pieces of blue in the background with two identical yellow tulips.
-They where copied and glued, and the original formed the basis for a painting finished in 2025 titled "Tulips Almost Gone".
+Inevitably, some parts of one painting also exist in another work.
+For instance the work Heart of a Plant contains pieces of blue in the background with two identical yellow tulips.
+They were copied and glued, and the original formed the basis for a painting finished in 2025 titled WiltingTulips.

 Extra info on other work